open-design-kit/opendesignkit/_methods/Interviews.md

 title: Interviewing
 tags:
     - discovery
-teaser: Interview users of your products to find out what their needs are and how to best build a product they'll love.
+teaser: Talk to users to find out what their needs are so you can build a product they'll love.
 ---

 **Tool:**  Interviewing